mark-summerfield/tdb-rs/README.md

     ]

-In the Customers table the second customer's Address and in the Invoices table, the second invoice's Description both have empty strings as their values.
+In the Customers table the second customer's Address and in the Invoices table, the second invoice's Description both have nulls as their values.
+(No other fields may have nulls only these fields are nullable).

 ### Minimal Tdb Files